AndrewSRea/My_Learning_Port_II/README.md

 ## The Purpose of This Repository

 Although I did complete and graduate from the University of Oregon Coding Bootcamp, I must confess it was a bit difficult to retain all of the knowledge which was afforded to me through the UofO program.
-But studying through [Mozilla's Development Network](https://developer.mozilla.org/en-US/) (as represented in **[My_Learning_Port](https://github.com/AndrewSRea/My_Learning_Port)** respository), I truly feel as though I have gained a much deeper knowledge of the previous languages and technologies I have listed above.
+But studying through [Mozilla's Development Network](https://developer.mozilla.org/en-US/) (as represented in **[My_Learning_Port](https://github.com/AndrewSRea/My_Learning_Port)** repository), I truly feel as though I have gained a much deeper knowledge of the previous languages and technologies I have listed above.

 I have created this **My_Learning_Port_II** repository -- well, mainly because I was running out of room in my previous **My_Learning_Port** repository :smile: -- but also to further my knowledge of languages and technologies beyond the scope of *Mozilla's Developer Network*, starting with a continuation of the Django web framework technology (mainly because I had so much fun working with Django in the previous repository!)

-So, follow along with me as I take a deeper dive into [Django]()!
+So, follow along with me as I take a deeper dive into [Django](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django#django)!
 Thanks for coming along!